beamariano/resto-app/README.md

 - react-redux

 ## To Run Application
-npm run start
+- npm run start
-​​Open http://localhost:3000 to view it in your browser.
+- Open http://localhost:3000 to view it in your browser.